Flow Bots

 Available Channel: Chatbot only

-4. When a User Submits a Comment
+4. When a User Posts a Comment

 Available Channels: Instagram and Facebook